New Jersey Criminal Defense Attorney

 New Jersey Violation of a Restraining Order Law

 In accordance with N.J.S.A.
 2C:25-30, an individual is deemed to be in contempt and subject to a criminal contempt charge under N.J.S.A.
-2C:29-9 where he or she violates a temporary or final Restraining Order.
+2C:29-9 where he or she violates a temporary or final restraining order.
 N.J.S.A.
-2C:25-31 sets forth the procedure to be followed by police when probable cause exists to believe that a restraining order violation has occurred and the defendant is to be arrested.
+2C:25-31 sets forth the procedure to be followed by the police when probable cause exists to believe that a restraining order violation has occurred and the defendant is to be arrested.
 N.J.S.A.
 2C:25-30 and N.J.S.A.
 2C:29-9 provide, in relevant part, as follows:

 Except as provided below, a violation by the defendant of an order issued pursuant to this act shall constitute an offense under subsection b. of N.J.S.
 2C:29-9 and each order shall so state.
 All contempt proceedings conducted pursuant to N.J.S.
 2C:29-9 involving domestic violence orders, other than those constituting indictable offenses, shall be heard by the Family Part of the Chancery Division of the Superior Court.
 All contempt proceedings brought pursuant to P.L.1991, c.
 261 (C. 2C:25-17 et seq.) shall be subject to any rules or guidelines established by the Supreme Court to guarantee the prompt disposition of criminal matters.
 Additionally, and notwithstanding the term of imprisonment provided in N.J.S.
 2C:43-8, any person convicted of a second or subsequent nonindictable domestic violence contempt offense shall serve a minimum term of not less than 30 days.